GDV373/PP5_Shiny_Garage_Malta-/README.md

 ### Acknowledgements

-- I would like to thank my wife for all the things she had to take care without me till I got this project done, and the slack comunity that helped me out when
+- I would like to thank my wife for all the things she had to take care without me till I got this project done, to my almost two year old todler that could not understnad why her daddy is locked away for long nights (Im sorry and I will make it up to you! xx), and the slack comunity that helped me out when
 I got lost or could not understand what went sideways.
+- As this project was a huge mile stone for me I understand that I have alot of prctise to do and alot trial and error to master the code and espasally on stripe.
+I hope this satisfies and finaly gets me the pass that I need to close this first chapter of my coding journey.
+Thank you

 Back to [top](#table-of-contents)